CenturyLinkCloud/APIDocs/CAM Platform/api-providers.md

 Updates an existing provider when you give the provider ID.
 Pass the provider object in the request body to update these fields: name, description, and members.

 For AWS, you can also update the key and secret.
-For VMware vShpere, you can also update the username, secret, and endpoint.
+For VMware vShpere, Sftlayer you can also update the username, secret, and endpoint.

 ### URL
 #### Structure